Roosterbear/tips/apuntes/web_css.md

   background-position: center center;
 }
 ```
- We can use in background-repeat: no-repeat, repeat, repeat-x, repeat-y. <br/>
+ > We can use in background-repeat: no-repeat, repeat, repeat-x, repeat-y.

- In background-position, the first center is for top and bottom, the second is for left and right. <br/>
+ > In background-position, the first center is for top and bottom,

- __fixed background__ <br/>
+ > the second is for left and right.

+ ### Fixed background

  ```css
   background-attachment: fixed;